cartographer-project/point_cloud_viewer/octree_web_viewer/README.md

 Then build the server: `cargo build --release`.

+Serve up the octree using `../target/release/points_web_viewer <octree directory>`, open Chrome to <http://localhost:5433>, navigate with WASD and left-click-drag on the mouse.
+You can also switch serving different octreees which reside at the same subpath by detailing the octree folder string in the GUI.
 For help and customization arguments, type `../target/release/points_web_viewer --help`.

-Serve up the octree using `../target/release/points_web_viewer <octree directory>`, open Chrome to <http://localhost:5433>, navigate with WASD and left-click-drag on the mouse.
 The mouse wheel adjusts movement speed.

 The client files (HTML and JavaScript) are embedded in the `points_web_viewer` binary, so it is fully stand alone.